fierroformo/portfolio-api/README.md

-# Technical Review – Fintual Application
+# Technical Review – Portfolio API

-This repository contains a simple HTTP API for manage a stocks porfolio
+This repository contains a simple HTTP API for manage a stocks portfolio

 ## 🛠️ Tech Stack
 - Language: Python 3.9